 What's more, the software is now under new ownership - that of Magix, to be precise - though it remains to be seen whether the company will devote any resources to updating it.

 Tracktion was originally developed by UK designer/programmer Julian Storer, but was then taken on by Mackie.
 Development seemed to have stalled in the late noughties, but in 2013, it was announced that the software was back in the hands of its original owners.

 Since then the substantial updates have come on an annual basis, including some innovative comping tools, zplane's industry standard élastique audio manipulation technology, and a clever freezing system that allows you to choose how far along a channel's processing chain the rendering is applied.

 Better still, Tracktion 7 at last eschews the rather low-budget look that the software has had since version 1; it immediately gets off on the right foot with a classy, modern new paint job.
 More important than that, though, are the new functional features and technologies that have been introduced without hindering the intuitive and fluid single-screen workflow.

-Further changes are afoot, too, as it's been announced that Tracktion is actually set to be replaced by a new DAW called Waveform.
-This will inherit the key elements of Tracktion but add a dedicated mixer page and a new suite of plugins.
+Further changes have occurred, too, as Tracktion has now been superseded by a new DAW called Waveform.
+This inherits the key elements of Tracktion but adds a dedicated mixer page and a new suite of plugins.
 In addition, "all aspects" of the software are said to have been updated and streamlined.

 FULL REVIEW: Tracktion Software Corporation Tracktion 7